Check the Husky Card Office Operations Updates page for the most current information regarding operating hours

 What is the Husky Card Account?

 The Husky Card Account is a declining-balance account that debits charges at on-campus merchants against deposits made by the account holder.
 There is no minimum balance required.
 The account can be used for dining, copying, and a variety of other purchases on campus.
 For a complete list of locations that accept the Husky Card Account, please see Participating Locations.

 How can I open a Husky Card Account?

 All UW students, faculty and staff who have Husky Cards are set up with a Husky Card Account automatically.
-To activate your account, simply make a deposit at a payment location using cash or check, or through the Online Card Office using Visa or MasterCard.
+To activate your account, simply make a deposit through the Online Card Office using a credit or debit card.
 There is a $5 minimum for online deposits.

 How do I close my Husky Card Account?

 Husky Card balances greater than $5 may be refunded upon written request or via the Online Card Office.
 If you submit a written request, it must include your name and account number (UW student/employee ID number), along with a current mailing address.
 You can stop by the Husky Card Account & ID Center and complete a refund form, email email@example.com from your UW email account, or submit a refund request form through the Online Card Office.
-All refunds are processed by check or refunded back to the credit card used.
+All refunds are processed either by check or refunded back to the credit card used depending upon the method and timing of the original deposit.
 Accounts less than $5 may be charged a service fee up to the total amount of the existing balance.
 Please note that we do not permit cash refunds or withdrawals.

 How do I check the balance on my Husky Card Account?

-To check your real-time balance, visit the Online Card Office, call the Husky Card Office at 206-543-7222, or go to any of the payment locations on campus.
-You can set up your MyUW webpage to post your account balance.
-Please note that the balance indicated on MyUW is obtained through a download process once a day, so the balance shown will not reflect purchases made since the last download.
+To check your real-time balance, log in to the Online Card Office or call the Husky Card Office at 206-543-7222 during regular business hours.
+You can also set up your MyUW webpage to display your account balance, however please note that the balance indicated on MyUW is obtained through a download process once a day, so the balance shown will not reflect purchases made since the last download.